lelsheri/system-v10/erpnext/docs/user/manual/en/customize-erpnext/print-format.md

 Email a transaction like a Sales Invoice.
 There are two types of Print Formats,

-  * The auto-generated “Standard” Print Format: This type of format follows the same layout as the form and is generated automatically by ERPNext.
+  * The auto-generated “Standard” Print Format: This type of format follows the same layout as the form and is generated automatically by Revalue ERP.
   * Based on the Print Format document.
 There are templates in HTML that will be rendered with data.

-ERPNext comes with a number of pre-defined templates in three styles: Modern, Classic and Standard.
+Revalue ERP comes with a number of pre-defined templates in three styles: Modern, Classic and Standard.

 You can modify the templates or create your own.
-Editing ERPNext templates is not allowed because they may be over-written in an upcoming release.
+Editing Revalue ERP templates is not allowed because they may be over-written in an upcoming release.

 To create your own versions, open an existing template from: